mifads/pyscripts/README.md

 Misc code                     | Comment :--------------------------   |:---------------------------------------
-auto_dicts  | Allows multi-dimensional dicts to be created (autovivified) on the fly emepmonthlycomp.py | Compares 2 or more annual or monthly files, for key patterns and given domain.
+auto_dicts  | Allows multi-dimensional dicts to be created (autovivified) on the fly egu-uncommand.py | replaces some newcommand texts with EGU-approved latex emepmonthlycomp.py | Compares 2 or more annual or monthly files, for key patterns and given domain.
 Produces line plots for monthly files, and bar plots for annual.
 Still in development, but useful. emepsitecomp.py | Compares 2 or more annual or monthly files, for key patterns and given coords (or full domain).
 Still in development (hacked from emepmonthlycomp), but useful. pyRef.py | Just started! reads Dave's Refs.bib, and allows search and pdf viewing.